nubank/nuvigator/doc/next.md

   // Optional - If no Route is found for the requested deepLink then this function will be called
   @override
   DeepLinkHandlerFn get onDeepLinkNotFound => null

+  // Optional - If the Router initialization fails this function will be called, and it should return a Widget to be rendered instead of the Nuvigator
+  Widget onError(Error error, NuRouterController controller) => null;

   // Optional - Register legacy NuRouters
   @override